 To further strengthen the customer feedback process, you can leverage a tool like ProProfs Survey Maker.
 After every customer interaction, a survey can be shared to rate the service rep or the overall service.
-With its insightful reports, you can analyze customer feedback, view trends, and work on improvement areas.
+With its insightful reports, you can analyze customer feedback, view the latest customer service trends, and work on improvement areas.

 Strategy 3: Be Open to Accepting Mistakes

 As a growing business, you are expected to take risks, introduce new products/services, and expand to new markets.
 And yes, without going wrong even once.

 The truth is that no business is immune to making mistakes.

 For instance, who could forget the launch event of Tesla’s Cybertruck?
 The truck promised ‘unbreakable windows’ and Elon was left embarrassed when the windows of the Cybertruck shattered during a demonstration.
 He soon accepted the mistake and jokingly said, ‘well atleast the metal ball didn’t go through.”
 Months after the launch, Tesla had 146K orders for the truck.